davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 framework for Vim) and it doesn't run asynchronously (doesn't mean it is slow though -- depends on the speed of the lint program).

-You could alternatively use Vim's built-in makeprg, which can run any program against your file.
-Syntastic actually uses that under the covers.
+You could alternatively use Vim's built-in `makeprg`, which can run any program and output the results to Vim, but you miss out on things like using multiple `makeprg`s at a time (e.g. JSCS, eslint, and the flow type checker at once) and grouping results.
+Syntastic actually uses makeprg under the covers, so besides the minimal overhead of configuring some variables it really isn't any slower.

 There's [osyo-manga/vim-watchdogs], which runs linters asynchronously, but the docs are only in Japanese.
 The plugins [Shougo/vimproc.vim] and [tpope/vim-dispatch] can run any tool async, but they aren't easily configurable as lint-runners.
+If you follow modern JS design patterns, your JavaScript files should ideally be small modules so running linters asynchronously won't provide noticeable benefit.

 If you're running Neovim, [neomake](https://github.com/benekastah/neomake) is an option that's gaining popularity.
 It makes full use of Neovim's asynchronous